Maz flashes an overwire bra with a Philmore suit, shot by Lydia.

 A Miracle!
 You can declutter AND feel benevolent.
 It would be absolutely perfect, except for the slight drawback that it's absolute utter nonsense.

 Sorry.
 Here's why.
 I promise that at the end I'll give you some other ideas for that bra but first, I have to dismantle your current ideas, I'm afraid.
-This happens because I am awful and have to get my cakes from M and S instead.
+This happens because I am awful and have to get my cakes from M and S instead of the WI.

 1) Fine, let's talk about if bras can prevent rape; nope.